ram2767/wildfittweb/README.md

-# Gym Fitness Website
+# WildFitt The Gym Website

-Fitness website to be linked with a fitness app.
-Started as a school project.

 ## Technologies Used: